-On August 31, 2017, Equal Justice Under Law — in partnership with local counsel Robert Farris-Olsen and Scott Peterson of Morrison, Sherwood, Wilson & Deola, PLLP — filed a class action lawsuit against the state of Montana for suspending driver’s licenses of people with safe driving records simply because they are too poor to pay their traffic tickets or court costs.
+On August 31, 2017, Equal Justice Under Law — in partnership with local counsel Robert Farris-Olsen and Scott Peterson of Morrison, Sherwood, Wilson & Deola, PLLP — filed a class action lawsuit against Montana’s Governor, Attorney General and other officials for suspending driver’s licenses of people with safe driving records simply because they are too poor to pay their traffic tickets or court costs.
 Our lawsuit, DiFrancesco v.
 Bullock, alleges this scheme is fundamentally unfair and violates the Constitution.

 Michael DiFrancesco is a 22-year old who has never been charged with a moving traffic violation or any violation related to road safety, and yet, Montana prevents him from having a license.
 Why?
 Because he was too poor to pay a fine from a single civil infraction of possessing alcohol when he was underage.
 His court debts have now ballooned to over $4,000.

 Without a license, it’s difficult for Michael to travel to his job as a construction worker, so he has experienced intermittent unemployment as well as periods of homelessness.

 This lawsuit is the first step toward ending this discriminatory system.

 If your license has been suspended because you cannot afford to pay a fine and you have a clean driving record, please contact firstname.lastname@example.org with a description of your situation.